Operational Guidelines: Domiciliary Care Allowance

 Habitual Residency Condition

 In addition, the person claiming the allowance for the child must provide for the care of the child and also be habitually resident in the State.
-The term "habitually resident" is not defined in either Irish or EC law, but it is intended to convey a degree of permanence evidenced by a regular physical presence enduring for some time, beginning at a date usually in the past and intended to continue for a period into the foreseeable future.
+The term "habitually resident" is not defined in either Irish or EU law, but it is intended to convey a degree of permanence evidenced by a regular physical presence enduring for some time, beginning at a date usually in the past and intended to continue for a period into the foreseeable future.
 It implies a close association between the applicant and the country from which payment is claimed and relies heavily on fact.

 The following are the five factors taken into consideration in relation to Habitual Residency: